Eliza Courtney: Robert

-In April 1889 Major Edward Charles Ellice married another first cousin once removed, Margaret Georgiana Thomas, daughter of Frederick Freeman Thomas by his wife Mabel Brand, daughter of the 1st Viscount Hampden.
-Like him Margaret Georgiana was a descendant of Eliza Courtney, through Eliza's second daughter Eliza.
-Her brother was Freeman Freeman-Thomas, Viceroy of India and was created 1st Marquess of Willingdon.
+In April 1889 Edward Charles Ellice married a first cousin-once-removed, Margaret Georgiana Thomas, daughter of Frederick Freeman Thomas by his wife Mabel Brand, daughter of Henry Brand, 1st Viscount Hampden.
+Like him, Margaret Georgiana was a descendant of Eliza Courtney, through Eliza's second daughter Eliza.
+Her brother was Freeman Freeman-Thomas, Viceroy of India, and was created 1st Marquess of Willingdon.

-Their fifth son, Russell (1902–1989) succeeded his father, his four elder brothers having perished young: three of them in the 1914-1918 war.
-[One was in the Cameron Highlanders (killed in action), one was in the Grenadiers (killed in action) and the third was lost on HMS Bulwark.]
+Their fifth son, Russell (1902–1989) succeeded his father, his four elder brothers having died young: three of them in the First World War: one was in the Cameron Highlanders (killed in action), one in the Grenadiers (killed in action) and the third was lost on HMS Bulwark.

 Georgiana

 Eliza's first daughter, Georgiana, was born on 12 October 1817.
 On 4 November 1846, Georgiana Ellice married Hugh Horatio Seymour (1821–1892).
-Seymour was the son of Lt.
-Col. Hugh Henry Seymour (1790–1821), himself a grandson of the first Marquess of Hertford by his marriage to Charlotte Cholmondeley, daughter of the first Marquess of Cholmondeley.
+Seymour was the son of Lieutenant-Colonel Hugh Henry Seymour (1790–1821), himself a grandson of Francis Seymour-Conway, 1st Marquess of Hertford by his marriage to Charlotte Cholmondeley, daughter of George Cholmondeley, 1st Marquess of Cholmondeley.

-His grandson was Sir Horace James Seymour GCMG CVO (1885–1978), a diplomat who was British Minister in Tehran from 1936 to 1939 and British Ambassador to China, 1942 to 1946.
+His grandson was Sir Horace James Seymour GCMG, CVO (1885–1978), a diplomat who was British Minister in Tehran from 1936 to 1939 and British Ambassador to China, 1942 to 1946.
 One of Sir Horace's grandsons, James Seymour (born 1956) is married to Anya Hindmarch.

 Elizabeth Georgiana

 Eliza had another daughter, named Elizabeth Georgiana, in 1818.
 This Elizabeth married Henry Bouverie William Brand (1814–1892) in 1838.
-After a distinguished speakership of the House of Commons, Eliza's husband was created Viscount Hampden; later still he inherited from his brother the Barony of Dacre, as 23rd in line.
-Descendants include the present Lord Monk Bretton; Sarah, Duchess of York and her daughters Princess Beatrice of York and Princess Eugenie; and Viscount Hampden.
+After a distinguished speakership of the House of Commons, Eliza's husband was created Viscount Hampden; later still he inherited from his brother the Barony of Dacre.
+Descendants include the present Sarah, Duchess of York and her daughters Princess Beatrice and Princess Eugenie; and Anthony Brand, 6th Viscount Hampden.
 Elizabeth Georgiana Brand died on 8 March 1899 at Pelham House, Lewes.

 Charles Henry

 Eliza's second son, Charles Henry, was born in 1823 in Florence.
 Charles followed his father into the 24th Regiment of Foot and was sometime Quartermaster-General and then Adjutant-General to the Forces.
-He married Louisa Caroline Lambton, a daughter of William Henry Lambton and niece of the 1st Earl of Durham.
+He married Louisa Caroline Lambton, a daughter of William Henry Lambton and niece of the John Lambton, 1st Earl of Durham.
 Thom's Upper Ten Thousand for 1876 lists him as of Horningsheath, Bury St Edmunds.
 He was subject of Vanity Fair treatment, 20 October 1877.
-Lt.
-Gen. Sir Charles Henry Ellice, KCB died in 1888.
+General Sir Charles Henry Ellice, KCB died in 1888.

 Death

 Eliza died on 2 May 1859, at the age of 67, and was buried on 7 May at Kensal Green Cemetery, when her address was stated as Queen's Hotel, Norwood, and 2, Cadogan Place.

-Eliza Courtney's descendants include Sarah, Duchess of York, and her daughters Princesses Beatrice and Eugenie of York, who are tenth and twelfth in line to the British throne, respectively.
+Eliza Courtney's descendants include Sarah, Duchess of York, and her daughters Princesses Beatrice and Eugenie.